vanalm/hawaii_housing_legislation/README.md

 *Description*: A chatbot that answers questions about ongoing legislation, summarizing key points and impacts for stakeholders.
 - use vectorized database of relevant data from current legislative proposals and bills etc, and answer questions about implications, priorities, or specific legal sections, or current

-**Stakeholder Management Tool**
-*Description*: Automates stakeholder engagement by suggesting agenda items, sending meeting invitations, and generating minutes based on AI-generated action points.
--- *Automation*: NLP could scan past meeting notes and recommend agenda topics based on the last discussion.
--- *AI Potential*: NLP tools could automatically generate summaries, synthesize input from stakeholders, and offer action items or strategies.

-- Automated Legislative Summarizer
+**Automated Legislative Summarizer**
--- *Description*: An AI tool that reads through complex legislative proposals and generates concise summaries, technical briefs, or memos.
+*Description*: An AI tool that reads through complex legislative proposals and generates concise summaries, technical briefs, or memos.
--- *Automation*: Integrates with legislative databases and automatically distills the information into key takeaways.
+- *Automation*: Integrates with legislative databases and automatically distills the information into key takeaways.
--- *AI Potential*: GPT-based summarization that translates legalese into understandable language.
+- *AI Potential*: GPT-based summarization that translates legalese into understandable language.

-- Policy Recommendation Generator
+**Policy Recommendation Generator**
--- *Description*: Based on data analysis, this tool provides actionable policy recommendations that optimize for intended outcomes (e.g., economic growth, social justice).
+*Description*: Based on data analysis, this tool provides actionable policy recommendations that optimize for intended outcomes (e.g., economic growth, social justice).
--- *Automation*: Combines data insights from policy evaluation tools and recommends legislative amendments or new laws.
+- *Automation*: Combines data insights from policy evaluation tools and recommends legislative amendments or new laws.
--- *AI Potential*: Trained on historical policy success data to provide suggestions that meet goals.
+- *AI Potential*: Trained on historical policy success data to provide suggestions that meet goals.

-- Legislation Compliance Checker
--- *Description*: Automates checking whether current or proposed laws are compliant with existing frameworks at state or federal levels.
--- *Automation*: Compares legislative text with existing laws, highlighting inconsistencies or potential issues.
--- *AI Potential*: Legal AI models that evaluate compliance risk based on legislation and case law databases.

-- Public Sentiment Analyzer
+**Public Sentiment Analyzer**
--- *Description*: Monitors public discourse (e.g., social media, news outlets) about pending legislation to provide insights into public opinion.
+*Description*: Monitors public discourse (e.g., social media, news outlets) about pending legislation to provide insights into public opinion.
--- *Automation*: Tracks online mentions of specific bills and analyzes sentiment to identify trends or backlash.
+- *Automation*: Tracks online mentions of specific bills and analyzes sentiment to identify trends or backlash.
--- *AI Potential*: Sentiment analysis on real-time social media data.
+- *AI Potential*: Sentiment analysis on real-time social media data.

-- Automated Database for Legislative Actions
--- *Description*: A centralized AI-powered system that maintains records of legislative actions and their associated data points for analysis.
+**Automated Database for Legislative Actions** *Description*: A centralized AI-powered system that maintains records of legislative actions and their associated data points for analysis.
--- *Automation*: Automatically updates with new legislative actions, and organizes them for easy retrieval.
--- *AI Potential*: AI-enabled search to quickly pull up relevant legislation based on context or query.
+- *Automation*: Automatically updates with new legislative actions, and organizes them for easy retrieval.- *AI Potential*: AI-enabled search to quickly pull up relevant legislation based on context or query.

+## Parsing Legislation
+*Categories*
+- bill_number
+- effective date
+-